mustafa-sidhpuri/template/README.md

-# template
+# Template

-template by techy panther
+Template by Techy Panther to build apps more faster with pre written code.

 ## Getting Started